dwimbush/Seattle_Crime_Data_Pipeline/README.md

  * Once you've found the correct table, select it and then click on the `Connect` button in the upper right corner.
  * After connecting your BigQuery table, Looker Studio will load the fields from your dataset on the right-hand side.
  * Use the various visualization tools (charts, tables, graphs, etc.) provided by Looker Studio to create your dashboard.
 Drag and drop fields to the appropriate axes to create visualizations.
- * Customize your visualizations with filters, styles, and controls according to your needs or insights you wish to highlight.
+ * Customize your visualizations with filters, styles, and controls according to the insights you wish to highlight.

     **Note:** Remember to review the access permissions of the BigQuery tables to ensure that your Google account has the necessary permissions to connect them with Looker Studio

  ## Resource Clean Up
 Here are instructions for cleaning up Terraform resources to avoid incurring unnecessary cloud costs.
 You will want to tear down infrastructure provisioned by Terraform and immediately remove data from GCS and BigQuery.